Clay246/Perovskite-Analysis/README.md

 ![](vae_plots.png)

 The top row shows the plots colored according to their Z2 coordinates, which we determine (in the Jupyter Notebook) is correlated with redshifting.
-In the top row, we see pretty good agreement between the redshifting plot obtained with the VAE and that obtained through curve fitting.
+In the top row, we see pretty good agreement between the redshifting plot obtained with the VAE and that obtained through curve fitting; the only large difference is the VAE plot simply has a higher background level, which is not relevant as to the physics of the material anyway.
+Otherwise, the VAE extracts all the relevant features.

 In the bottom row, we color the points according to their Z1 coordinate to get information on peak broadening.
 In the Jupyter Notebook, it is shown that this dimension does not coordinate very well with peak broadening, so the resulting plot does not match up noteably well with the plots from curve fitting.

+## Conclusion

-In conclusion, NMF and VAEs appears to be effective at extracting information on intensity and redshifting, but is less effective at getting information on peak broadening.
+NMF and VAE appears to be effective at extracting *qualitative* information on intensity and redshifting, but is less effective at getting information on peak broadening.
 The combination of NMF and VAE is easier to code, more robust, and more computationally efficient than curve fitting.
+Additional research can be done to sample the latent space points to obtain *quantitative* information about the physical parameters that the latent space parameters represent.